(Last updated on August 5, 2024.)

 History of Development and Acknowledgments

 I have been using Shakuhachi and Shinobue plugin on MuseScore for several years.
-This plugin enables adding shakuhachi and shinobue notations on the western staff notation score.
+This plugin enables adding Shakuhachi and Shinobue notations on the Western staff notation score.
 I thank Tachibana-san very much for providing such a nice plugin.

 Two years ago (in 2014), Mr. Razvan developed ShakuViewer, which inspired me very much and I started to figure out how to design and develop such a software.
-I started developing ShakuScore mid 2014 and released the first Version (1.0) on March 2015, which had the minimum set of functions.
+I started developing ShakuScore mid 2014 and released the first Version (1.0) in March 2015, which had the minimum set of functions.

 Once again, I owe special thanks to Tachibana-san and Razvan-san whose software inspired me to develop ShakuScore.